SCCAF/sccaf/README.md

 # Requirements

-This package requires Python 3, setuptools and pip3 for installation.
+This package requires Python 3 and pip3 for installation.
-We will provide eventually a pip installable version.

 # Installation